mark-watson/haskell_book/manuscript/preface.md

 - **HybridHaskellPythonCorefAnaphoraResolution** that uses another deep learning model to replace pronouns in text with the original nouns that the pronouns refer to.
 - Use of Large Language Models (LLMs) form OpenAI.

+I have also added chapters on using the OpenAI LLM APIs and the Brave search APIs.

 ## A Request from the Author